Funeral & Sympathy Flowers – Frequently Asked Questions

 11. Is it appropriate to send flowers to the family’s home after the funeral?

-- Yes, sending flowers to the family's home as a gesture of sympathy and support is appropriate, especially if you could not attend the service.
+Sending sympathy flowers or plants to the family’s home is a thoughtful gesture, especially if you cannot attend the service.

 12. Can I include personal items in the floral arrangement?